Internet Access & Error Handling

 This setting provides the ability to screen asynchronous requests to determine if a site is allowed.

 This screening happens post factum meaning that the page will load before it is blocked.
 When Kiosk Pro sees that the page is not allowed, it will display an error alert and immediately navigate to the previous page.

-Clear Cache on Relaunch
+Clear Data on Relaunch & Remote Update

 Analytics > Track Asynchronous Requests When Possible